gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 	$ git commit -am “Changed welcome message.”

+If you see an error message stating that you need to set global.{username,email}, you can ignore the message.

 Now that our code has been committed to our local repository, we need to push those changes up to our repository that is located on the node host.

 	$ git push